bluedot-arcade/bd845-pwb-board/README.md

 ## About the project

-The goal of the project is to replicate the original Konami GN845-PWB(B) Stage I/O board for future-proofing DDR cabinets and will work as a drop in replacement.
+The goal of the project is to replicate the original Konami GN845-PWB(B) Stage I/O board by designing a drop in replacement board for future-proofing DDR cabinets.

 It emulates the original DDR Stage I/O communication protocol boot sequence allowing to run the game without an I/O Check Bypass.
 Other protocol features are currently not supported.